Apple's new MacBook and Mac Mini could change PCs as we know them

 Apple says the M1 is more powerful and energy efficient, allowing for potentially smaller and slimmer designs, longer battery life and new technologies as well.

 "Advancements of this magnitude only come from making bold changes," Apple CEO Tim Cook said during Apple's event Tuesday.
 He added that Apple's own chips will usher in new technologies and "extraordinary battery life" from the computers.
-"This is exactly why we are transitioning to Mac Apple silicon at Apple," Cook said.
+"This is exactly why we are transitioning the Mac to Apple silicon," Cook added.

 For Apple, this moment has been more than a decade in the making.
 The question that's nagged the company since co-founder Steve Jobs died in 2011 is, What comes next?
 Jobs ushered in the Mac computer, the iMac all-in-one desktop, the iPod, the iPhone and the iPad.
 Since his death, Apple's biggest new product has been the Apple Watch, which has turned into an enormous business.
 Last year it outsold, by a huge margin, the entire Swiss watch industry.
 Still, it's not an iPhone-like dent in the universe.